Child sacrifice

-Offering to Molech in Bible Pictures and What They Teach Us, by Charles Foster, 1897.
-The drawing is a typical depiction of child sacrifice.
+"Offering to Molech" in Bible Pictures and What They Teach Us, by Charles Foster, 1897.
+The drawing is a typical depiction of child sacrifice in 19th century illustrations.

-Child sacrifice is the ritualistic killing of children in order to please or appease a deity, supernatural beings, or sacred social order, tribal, group or national loyalties in order to achieve a desired result.
+Child sacrifice is the ritualistic killing of children in order to please or appease a God, deity, supernatural beings, or sacred social order, tribal, group or national loyalties in order to achieve a desired result.
 As such, it is a form of human sacrifice.

 Child sacrifice is thought to be an extreme extension of the idea that the more important the object of sacrifice, the more devout the person rendering it.

-The practice of child sacrifice in Europe and the Near East appears to have ended as a part of the religious transformations of late antiquity.
+The practice of child sacrifice in Europe and the Near East appears to have ended as a part of the religious and philosophical transformations of late antiquity.

 Pre-Columbian cultures

 Archaeologists have found the remains of more than 140 children who were sacrificed in Peru's northern coastal region.